TABLE OF CONTENTS

-Appraisal of the facts is left to the discretion of the court, which is absolute.
+Appraisal of the facts is left to the court’s discretion, which is absolute.
 If there is any doubt, the court will ascertain whether there is serious, precise and consistent evidence and will accept or reject the evidence depending on the plausibility of the facts alleged.

 2 The taking of evidence

 2.1 Does the taking of evidence always require the application by a party, or can the judge in certain cases also take evidence on his/her own initiative?